zhubao315/learn-agentic-ai/-01_lets_get_started/03_from_llms_to_stateful_long_runningl_multi_agents/02_architecture.md

 - **Scalable AI services**: Cloud-based agents handling unpredictable demand (e.g., chatbots, recommendation engines).
 - **Hybrid behavior**: Agents requiring both reactive (event-driven) and proactive (scheduled) actions.

-For simpler agentic AI (e.g., a single rule-based bot), a lighter setup—like a monolithic three-tier app without EDA or statelessness—might suffice.
+For simpler agentic AI (e.g., a single rule-based bot), a lighter setup—like a monolithic three-tier app without Microservices, EDA or statelessness—might suffice.

 ---

 ### Conclusion
-Yes, combining EDA, three-tier architecture, stateless computing, and CronJobs can be an excellent fit for agentic AI development, especially for complex, scalable, and autonomous systems.
-It balances structure (three-tier), reactivity (EDA), efficiency (stateless), and proactivity (CronJobs).
+Yes, combining EDA, three-tier microservices architecture, stateless computing, and CronJobs can be an excellent fit for agentic AI development, especially for complex, scalable, and autonomous systems.
+It balances structure (three-tier microservices), reactivity (EDA), efficiency (stateless), and proactivity (CronJobs).
 Tailor it to your use case: lean on EDA for real-time autonomy, statelessness for scale, and CronJobs for periodic tasks, all anchored by a three-tier framework.
 If your agents are less dynamic or resource-constrained, simplify by dropping components like EDA or stateless computing.

 ## **Human-in-the-Loop (HITL)**